n8chz/v3/languages/rust/exercises/concept/enums/.meta/design.md

 After completing the exercise, the user should:

 - Know of the existence of the `enum` keyword.
-- Know how to define enum members.
+- Know how to define enum variants.
-- Know how to assign values to enum members.
+- Know how to assign values to enum variants.
 - Know how to get an enum's numeric value.
 - Know how to convert a `string` to an `enum` and vice versa.

 ## Out of scope

-- Flag enums.
+- Tuple enums.
 - Memory and performance characteristics.

 ## Concepts

 The Concepts this exercise unlocks are:

-- `enums-basic`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert a `string` to an `enum` and vice versa.
+- `enums-basic`: know of the existence of the `enum` keyword; know how to define enum variants; know how to assign values to enum variants; know how to get an enum's numeric value; know how to convert a `string` to an `enum` and vice versa.
-- `conditionals-ternary`: know how to conditionally execute code using the ternary operator; know when to use the ternary operator.

 ## Prequisites